AshleyJohnson90/AshleyJohnson90.github.io/courses-page.md

 1. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
 2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

 I have effectively used innovative technologies by using concepts that were brand new to me to create this enhancement.
-I have no previous experience using React, C#, ASP.NET Core, or PostgreSQL.
+I have no previous experience using React, C#, .NET, or PostgreSQL.
 These are modern, relevant technologies used by companies large and small to create webpages.
 The course listing page implements a professional quality visual computer solution that delivers value to students who are searching for classes to take.
 In just a few clicks they can find out important information about the university's classes.

 **Reflect on the process of enhancing and modifying the artifact.
 What did you learn as you were creating it and improving it?
 What challenges did you face?**

 I’ve learned quite a lot while enhancing the artifact.
 I’ve gotten to practice using the SPA structure to create a full stack application to maintain separation of concerns.
 I’ve learned about using UI libraries like React and then about open-source component projects built upon React, like Radix and Material UI.
 I’ve learned how important it is to plan out your application and read documentation of the libraries I used.
 It’s been a lot of information to take in at one time but I’m learning a lot of valuable lessons to take into a future career.
 I’ve faced challenges with styling the table where I store the classes.
 I didn’t realize there were defaults that I couldn’t just change with CSS, I had to create themes that override each default I want to change.
 This has taught me to inspect computed elements to find the name of the element so I can change it and to also see what is styling it that I do or do not want.

 The database connects with the backend using a REST API.
 I learned how to create the API using C# and which HTTP request I need to get my data into my application.
 I did run into some challenges when creating the API and connecting the database.
 In the program, there are different ports for HTTPS and HTTP.
 When I first was setting things up, it was connecting using HTTP when I needed it to use HTTPS but I did not realize this.
 The terminal was saying there were two different ports open which would then make my database not connect to my application.
-Because this was my first time ever using ASP.NET Core and Postgres, I didn’t know what to look for to know the database wasn’t connected properly.
+Because this was my first time ever using .NET and Postgres, I didn’t know what to look for to know the database wasn’t connected properly.
 It took quite a bit of debugging time to figure out why I couldn’t load my data.